Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about multiple sclerosis sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Evelyn O. Berman, M.D. is a neurology and pediatric specialist and treats disorders of the brain in children.
 Review provided by VeriMed Healthcare Network.
-Learn more about her here
+Learn more about her here.

 Eleesha Lockett, M.S. is a nutrition professional and freelance writer who specializes in crafting empathetic, inclusive, and accurate health and wellness content.
-Learn more about her here
+Learn more about her here.

 Related Articles